-The advantages of using a Steuerberater include – the delayed tax submission, they often identify areas where you can save tax or new allowances you may not be aware of.
-A decent advisor can save you as much as they charge and give you the opportunity to sleep well at night knowing your financial affairs are in good hands.
+A professional tax advisor in Germany can save you as much as they charge and give you the opportunity to sleep well at night knowing your financial affairs are in good hands.

 It is worth the investment due to reduced stress and helps to avoid extra financial burdens.